Double Bass Electronic Drum Sets – Buyer’s Guide (2024)

 I can’t possibly explain the joy I felt the first time I got my hands on a double kick pedal.
 I could finally start to properly jam and practice songs by some of my drumming heroes.
 So, of course, the first time you start using these, you’ll try to get as much speed and sound as possible out of them.
 However, after that, it’s worth taking a step back and starting from the basics.

-A local drumming instructor once gave me a valuable piece of advice regarding using a double bass drum pedal: “Learn to walk before you run”.
+A local drumming instructor once gave me a valuable piece of advice regarding using a double bass drum pedal: “Learn to walk before you run.”
 If you want to get good at using 2 kick pedals, you should practice your technique and independence gradually.
-This should be in a similar way to the method by which you improve the strength and independence of your hands.
+This should be in similar way to the method by which you improve the strength and independence of your hands.

 Check out this great short video from Aaron Edgar demonstrating some easy double bass beats.
 All of these are also applicable to electronic drum sets.

 I used to be a big metal fan when I was a teenager.
 The Slayer song, “Raining Blood” has a fast double bass drum solo that I think influenced a whole generation of young drummers to get a double pedal.
 Also, some iconic beats from Metallica’s song “One” always spring to mind.

-Neither of these have the best or most complex use of double bass drums, but they are always the ones that spring to my mind first as some of my favorite oldies.
+Neither of these has the best or most complex use of double bass drums, but they are always the ones that spring to my mind first as some of my favorite oldies.

 However, it’s not just metal genres that use double pedals.
 For example, the great drummer Dom Famularo makes great use of a double bass drum pedal.